Fandom: The Last of Us

 "No, not that Justin -- the other one!"
 Ellie scoffed.
-"I wouldn't do that to Lisa.
+"I wouldn't do that to Tara.
 The older one.
 The one all the girls think is hot."
 Justin was a logical, believable choice.
 'Manwhore' was the term Ellie had heard used to describe him, more than once.
 A male Sophie Skankypants!

 "Isn't he like thirty or something?"
 Clicker asked.